bojbaj/Data-Analysis-Course/Week_2/Exams/Exam_4.md

-# Exam 4: Python Visualization Basics
+# Week 2 Exam: Medium Level

 ## Objective
-Create basic plots using Matplotlib.
+Test your ability to use combination charts in Excel.

-### Task
+---

-1. Load the dataset: `sales_data.csv` using Python.
+## Real job's task:
-2. Create the following plots:
+The management team wants a comparison of total sales and profit margin by region.

-   - Line plot showing monthly sales trends for 2022.
+---

-   - Bar chart showing total sales by product category.
+### Task: Excel
-   - Scatter plot showing the relationship between "Ad Spend" and "Sales".
+1. Use the `Adidas_Sales_Data.csv` dataset.

-### Deliverables
+2. Create a combination chart:
-- Python script: `Exam_4_Script.py`.
+   - Bar chart for `Total Sales`.
-- Plot images: `Exam_4_Plots.png`.
+   - Line chart for `Profit Margin`.

-### Evaluation Criteria
+   - Use `Region` as the category axis.
-- Correctness of Python code.
+3. Add appropriate labels and formatting.
-- Quality and accuracy of plots.
+4. Save the Excel file as "Exam4_Excel_Output.xlsx".

-- Proper use of labels and titles.
+---